OokTech/TW5-Bob/RoadMap.md

   - Any conflicts should be up to people to resolve.
 Both versions should be kept, a 'server' version and a 'browser' version.
     - This means I need to make a conflict resolution tool for it.
+- When reconnecting to a server the wiki may have to be loaded before any messages with updates can be accepted.
+This may take some more involved work than I had hoped.
+  - Also there is a problem where a save message can make a new tiddler file instead of overwriting the old one after a reconnection